 Back then, in the middle ages of Europe, a black swan was impossible to fathom.
 Juvenal wrote what everyone who lived long ago believed: that all swans were white.
 A swan of any other color was nonexistent, impossible to fathom.

-Then, in 1697, Willem de Vlamingh was exploring new parts of Europe when he happened upon that very impossible artifact: a black swan, in the flesh.
+Then, in 1697, Willem de Vlamingh was exploring parts of Australia when he happened upon that very impossible artifact: a black swan, in the flesh.
 It took less than 30 years for a pair of black swans to be captured, proving their existence for the world to see.

 Just like that, the world shifted.
 What was once thought of as truth and fact had dissolved and the impossible was made possible.